6 Tips for Successfully Hiring Healthcare Executives

 For a chief nursing officer, this might be focusing on readmission rates and staff retention.
 For financial executives, knowing where your organization is losing the most dollars is key to repairing the damage.
 Aligning the overarching hurdle with the right person for the job is where success lies.

-4. Look for openness and curiosity
+4. Look for Openness and Curiosity

 There is tremendous art and science behind operating a successful healthcare system.
 The people you choose to lead yours should approach their work with this balance in mind.